ThomasMartineau/tfstream_pre_alpha/README.md

 ## Continuous Wavelet Transform
 Much can be said about wavelet theory. `pywavelet` remains the library of reference in Python.
 The incentive here to is provide wavelet tools usable under streaming conditions.

-Put very briefly, like the STFT or SWIFT, wavelet kernels are filter-banks.
+Put very briefly, like the STFT or SWIFT, wavelet kernels are filter banks.
 Unlike Fourier bases, a wavelet's shape dilates or shrinks depending on its fundamental frequency.
 In practical terms, this means that wavelet filters span the spectral space logarithmically instead of linearly.
 Frequencies are geometrically placed along the spectra such that: $$f[k]=\frac{f_s}{2^{\frac{k-1}{M}}} $$ with M commonly referred to as the number of wavelets per octave [4].

 The continuous wavelet transform (CWT) is thus efficient at capturing both fast-broadband and slow-narrowband signals.
 These properties suit many classes of real-world signals.
 Additionally, the shape of the wavelet may have other desirable effects (such as shape-matching a signal or control over the time/frequency resolution tradeoff).